Rødøy Municipality

 Rødøy is a municipality in Nordland county, Norway.
 It is part of the Helgeland traditional region.
 The administrative centre of the municipality is the village of Vågaholmen.
 Other villages include Gjerøy, Jektvika, Kilboghamn, Melfjordbotn, Oldervika, Sørfjorden, and Tjong.
 The municipality consists of many islands to the west of Norway's second biggest glacier, Svartisen.

-The 711 km2 municipality is the 162nd largest by area out of the 356 municipalities in Norway.
-Rødøy is the 324th most populous municipality in Norway with a population of 1,153.
+The 711 km2 municipality is the 162nd largest by area out of the 357 municipalities in Norway.
+Rødøy Municipality is the 325th most populous municipality in Norway with a population of 1,139.
 The municipality's population density is 1.6 PD/km2 and its population has decreased by 12.7% over the previous 10-year period.

 General information

 The municipality of Rødøy was established on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1884, the northern district of Rødøy was separated to form the new municipality of Meløy.
+On 1 January 1884, the northern district of Rødøy was separated to form the new Meløy Municipality.
 This division left Rødøy with 1,945 residents.
 The borders of the municipality have not changed since that time.

 Name

 The municipality (originally the parish) is named after the island of Rødøya (Rauðøy) since the first Rødøy Church was built there.
 The first element is rauðr which means "red" (probably referring to the color of the rocks of the island).
 The last element is øy which means "island".
+Historically, the name of the municipality was spelled Rødø.
+On 6 January 1908, a royal resolution changed the spelling of the name of the municipality to Rødøy.